 DISCUSSION OF NEGLIGENCE PER SE

-Adam and Blair Nichols would be liable for negligence per se if they violate a statute and the statute was created to prevent injury to a class of persons to which Taylor Andrews belongs.
+Do you have good case that could direclty state the elements of Negligence per se here like in the negligence?Adam and Blair Nichols could be liable for negligence per se if they violate a statute and the statute was created to prevent injury to a class of persons to which Taylor Andrews belongs.
 Ogden 22.
 Furthermore, their negligence would have to be the proximate cause of Taylor’s injuries.
 (18 Gill; 22 Ogden; 27a Searcy.
 Could get some free string cites by looking at these).
 The available facts about this incident do not indicate where the dog bite took place.
 Unless stated otherwise, this discussion assumes it took place off the Nichols’ property.

-The Nichols appear to have violated several statutes, but a valid negligence per se claim will only apply to the Dallas City ordinance that requires that dog owners enclose, restrain by fence, or leash their dogs: “ A person who harbors a dog commits an offense, without regard to his mental state, if he fails to restrain the dog in a fenced yard or an enclosed structure, or by a leash.” (citeDallas City Code Sec.
+(VIOLATION OF STATUTE) The Nichols appear to have violated several statutes, but a valid negligence per se claim will only apply to the Dallas City ordinance that requires that dog owners enclose, restrain by fence, or leash their dogs: “ A person who harbors a dog commits an offense, without regard to his mental state, if he fails to restrain the dog in a fenced yard or an enclosed structure, or by a leash.” (citeDallas City Code Sec.
 7-29.)

 In addition, section xxx says the fence must be adequate to prevent the dog from escaping: (quote, section 7-1) “A fenced yard means an area that is completely surrounded by a substantial fence of sufficient strength, height, construction, materials, and design as to prevent any harbored animal from escaping from the area.” (cite).
 Assuming that Shadow exited the backyard by tripping the latch himself, Blair and Adam Nichols would be in violation of a Dallas City Ordinance because their fence was not sufficient to prevent Shadow from escaping.
 Cite.
 Id.